balaji-subburaj/balaji-subburaj/README.md

 🛠️ Expertise & Interests

-- **Automation Testing & Quality Assurance**: Extensive experience in designing, developing, and executing automated tests using tools like **Selenium** and **Power Automate**.
+- **Automation Testing & Quality Assurance**: Extensive experience in designing, developing, and executing automated tests using tools like **Selenium**.
 My work ensures robust, reliable software systems that meet business requirements.

 - **AI/ML & Data Science**: Actively working on hands-on projects in **AI/ML** and **Data Science**, applying my knowledge in real-world scenarios.

-- **SAP**: Currently developing my skills in **SAP**, with a focus on integrating and migrating data to optimize business processes.
-My role involves end-to-end management of data migration projects, ensuring seamless transitions and data integrity.
+- **SAP**: Currently developing my skills in **SAP**, with a focus on AI and trending technologies integration.

 ## 💼 Professional Experience